Video Interview Tips

 - If you could invite 3 people dead or alive to dinner who would they be?

-5. Answer the question directly.
 It is very tempting to just hear some of the keywords in a question such as teamwork or communications and then regurgitate your prepared answer but to get a high assessment you have to answer the question directly.
 So it is important not to learn your answers off by heart because you need the flexibility to adapt your answer naturally to different questions or you could end up sounding and looking robotic.
+Avoid unnecessary digressions, as these can dilute the impact of your response.
+In a video interview, you normally are giving time to prepare and structure your answer before you record your answer.
+Stick to the main topic and ensure your answers are well-structured, reflecting your ability to stay organised and focused under pressure.

-7. Expect to be asked questions you have not prepared for.
+To manage these questions effectively, practise thinking on your feet.
+Engage in mock interviews with friends or mentors where they throw random questions your way.
+This not only builds your confidence but also helps you get better at structuring your answers quickly.
+By preparing for the unexpected, you demonstrate adaptability and readiness to take on the diverse demands of the role you’re applying for.
 In most video interviews you are given 30 seconds after the question before the recording begins.
 This is invaluable thinking time.
 If your mind has gone blank and you cannot think of any example to share with them then it can be useful to think around the question, ‘Why are they asking this question?’.
 For example:

 - “Tell me a time when you did something for the first time and it worked but when you tried it a second time it didn’t work?”
 If you cannot think of a specific example for this you could ask yourself, ‘Do I have a related story about solving a problem, being innovative or having to adapt to a situation?’

-8. Dress for Interview.
 Whilst on occasion I have coached clients for interview dressed still in their dressing gown or cycling gear you need to be appropriately dressed for a face-to-face interview.
-Wearing a dark jacket can look very smart in person yet online it can make you look a bit too serious so add some colour with your shirt, tie or scarf.
-If you are wearing a white shirt and no jacket check on your webcam that you have not disappeared into the wall behind you!
+A well-chosen outfit not only shows respect for the opportunity but also boosts your own confidence, helping you feel more prepared and focused.
+It demonstrates that you take the interview seriously and are keen to make a positive impression.
+Your clothing choices can convey your professionalism and readiness to be part of the team, so take the time to dress appropriately.
+Be mindful that you are interviewing online.
+Wearing a dark jacket can look very smart in person yet online it can make you look a bit too serious so add some colour with your shirt or scarf.
+If you are wearing a white shirt check on your webcam that you have not disappeared into the wall behind you!